King's College London - Human Brain Project

 THE HUMAN BRAIN PROJECT: THE FORESIGHT LAB

-The Human Brain Project (HBP) is a European Commission Future and Emerging technologies Flagship, launched in October 2013 and scheduled to run for ten years.
-The HBP aims to put in place Information and Communication technology - based scientific research infrastructure for brain research, cognitive neuroscience and brain-inspired computing.
-The HBP comprises twelve subprojects (SP), five of which are focused on research and the generation of data resources with the rest focusing on constructing the HBP research infrastructure platforms.
+The Human Brain Project (HBP) is a European Commission Future and Emerging Technologies Flagship, launched in October 2013 and scheduled to run for ten years.
+The HBP aims to put in place an Information and Communication technology - based scientific research infrastructure for brain research, cognitive neuroscience and brain-inspired computing.
+The HBP comprises twelve subprojects (SP), five of which are focused on research and the generation of data resources while the rest focus on constructing the HBP research infrastructure platforms.

 The Foresight Lab at King's College London is a part of SP12 and focuses on identifying and evaluating the future impact of new knowledge and technologies generated by the HBP using a range of methods from action research, interviews, participant observation to literature reviews, questionnaire surveys and expert workshops.
-The key objective is to 'foresee' possible impacts, anticipate change, and better understand technological direction through the development of scenarios as frameworks and stimuli for understanding and evaluating societal impact of HBP research.
-The 'foresight' is then discussed with key informants from a range of communities to generate a series of best practice recommendations directed towards researchers and HBP managers to simultaneously enable the adoption of strategies that optimise scientific and social benefits while enhancing preparedness for possible ethical concerns and dilemmas.
+The key objective is to develop 'foresight' - the practice of making ‘forward looks,’ of anticipating change, of studying future possibilities.
+Scenarios are developed which serve as frameworks and stimuli for evaluating the possible consequences of the HBP on society.
+These are then discussed with key informants from a range of communities to generate a series of best practice recommendations directed towards researchers and HBP managers to simultaneously enable the adoption of strategies that optimise scientific and social benefits while enhancing preparedness for possible ethical concerns and dilemmas.

 Learn more HBP and RRI - a lecture by PI Professor Nikolas Rose